shreerammodi/debate-scripts/README.md

 ## Adding Styles

-You should also add the following two styles to your Verbatim template.
+You _must_ add the following two styles to your Verbatim template.

 - Analytic: for analytic arguments that you want omitted from the doc you send to your opponent.